Lori Lightfoot: 2019 mayoral campaign

-On May 10, 2018, Lightfoot announced her candidacy for Mayor of Chicago in the 2019 elections, her first-ever run for public office.
-She is the first LGBTQ mayor and first black female mayor of Chicago.
-Lightfoot was the first openly lesbian candidate in the history of Chicago mayoral elections.
+On May 10, 2018, Lightfoot announced her candidacy for mayor of Chicago in the 2019 elections, her first-ever run for public office.
+Lightfoot is the first openly lesbian candidate in the history of Chicago mayoral elections.

-By summer 2018, Lightfoot had the highest-funded campaign of any individual challenging the two-term incumbent Emanuel.
-In the fall, when it became apparent that he was too damaged by his perceived cover-up of video of the Laquan McDonald shooting, Emanuel dropped out of the race.
-This allowed high-profile candidates including Gery Chico, Bill Daley, Susana Mendoza and Toni Preckwinkle to enter the race.
+By summer 2018, Lightfoot had the highest-funded campaign of any individual challenging the two-term incumbent mayor, Rahm Emanuel.
+In the fall, Emanuel dropped out of the race.
+High-profile candidates such as Gery Chico, William M. Daley, Susana Mendoza, and Toni Preckwinkle then entered the race.

-Animosity between the Preckwinkle and Lightfoot campaigns was reported as early as October 2018, when Preckwinkle denied rumors that she had pressured Lightfoot to drop out of the race.
 In December, after Lightfoot submitted the petitions necessary to secure a place on the ballot, Preckwinkle's campaign filed a challenge claiming that many of Lightfoot's petitions were fraudulent.
 The Chicago Board of Elections Commissioners found Lightfoot had enough valid petitions to remain on the ballot, and Preckwinkle's campaign withdrew its challenge.
 In January, the race was upended by a major corruption scandal involving Chicago alderman Ed Burke.
 Lightfoot ran a television advertisement criticizing Chico, Daley, Mendoza and Preckwinkle as the "Burke Four" for their connections to the disgraced alderman.

 Lightfoot picked up several endorsements, including nods from LGBTQ groups and local politicians.
 In February, Lightfoot won the endorsement of the Chicago Sun-Times editorial board.
 As close to the election as late January, Lightfoot's support ranged between 2% and 5% in polls.
 She surged in polls later in the race, consistently polling at or near double-digits in surveys released in the weeks leading up to the election.

-On February 18, Lightfoot made headlines after one of her press conferences was crashed by Preckwinkle ally Robert Martwick, with whom Lightfoot then got into a heated exchange.

-Shortly before the election, Preckwinkle's campaign manager, Scott Cisek, came under fire after comparing Lightfoot to a Nazi in a Facebook post.
-Preckwinkle fired Cisek and publicly apologized for his post.

-In Chicago, ethnic/racial coalitions had often played a key role in elections.
-As such, many of the candidates were seen as targeting different groups with their campaigns.
-Hispanic candidates Gery Chico and Susana Mendoza were seen as vying for the Hispanic vote.
-Toni Preckwinkle and Willie Wilson were seen as targeting the black vote.
-Bill Daley was seen as targeting the white vote.
-Lightfoot was seen as breaking the rules of traditional Chicago politics by not basing her candidacy on seeking the support of particular ethnic/racial groups.